-We can use accessToken to authenticate now.
-I have created a small Cognito helper class, feel free to use it, tweak it: https://gist.github.com/crazyrohila/855f22d1ccbdaab78c320e56ad982bc5
+Authentication: We can use the accessToken to authenticate now.
+I have created a small Cognito helper class.
+Feel free to use it and tweak it to your requirements.

-We have the user info which also has locale information. we are going to use this to translate content to user-specific language.
-I am going to stick AWS Translate service here, but feel free to use any translation because AWS has limited language support.
+Authorization: We can also decide authorization with this.
+Simply fetch the user group from Cognito and control access to content.Translation: We have the user info which also has locale information.
+We can use this to translate content to user-specific language.
+I am going to stick with AWS Translate service here, but feel free to use any translation because AWS has limited language support.
 We can create one

-This all seems to work fine, but to make it more efficient we should add locale and user groups to sessionAttributes while sending the response back to Lex.
-This way lambda doesn't have to make a request to Cognito for this info, we can directly get from sessionAttributes within the same session.
+While this'll work fine, it can be made more efficient by adding locale and user groups to sessionAttributes while sending the response back to Lex.
+This way Lambda doesn't have to make a request to Cognito for this info, as we can directly get it from sessionAttributes within the same session.

-This all looks good, but lex doesn't understand any language other than English.
-So our application needs to translate user input into English then send to lex.
-To overcome this and have more control over what goes to lex as input, instead of using SDK we can have API gateway between application and Lex.
+Lex communication via API: Lex doesn't understand any language other than English.
+So our application needs to translate user input into English then send to Lex.
+To overcome this and have more control over what goes to Lex as input, instead of using SDK we can have API gateway between application and Lex.
 This intermediate API (Lambda behind API) can do translation and other manipulation before sending to Lex.

 So those were some of the basics of managing authentication and translation on Amazon Lex.
 You can also explore: